igorline/slither_wiki/Code-Similarity-Detector.md

 INFO:Slither-simil:0x5f9f2ae7150d0beef3bb50ac8d8f4b43e6a6cc57_NABC.sol               NABC                 transfer             0.991
 ```

-Search similar functions in more than 800,000 functions only takes 20 seconds.

 ### Train mode

 Train mode allows to train new models used to vectorize functions.
 In order to do that, we will need a large amount of contracts/functions.